-Nutramigen with Enflora LGG Toddler is an iron-fortified, hypoallergenic infant formula for older infants and toddlers who are allergic to the intact proteins in cow’s milk or allergic to soy formulas.
+Nutramigen with Enrlora LGG Toddler is an iron-fortified, hypoallergenic infant formula for older infants and toddlers who are allergic to the intact proteins in cow’s milk or soy formulas.
 It is designed to help meet their growing nutritional needs.
-Nutramigen with Enflora LGG Toddler has extensively hydrolyzed protein to help avoid an immune system response by reducing the allergen exposure, and the probiotic LGG to help support the strength of the intestinal barrier and help support digestive health.
+Nutramigen with Enflora LGG Toddler has extensively hydrolyzed casein protein to help avoid an immune system response by reducing the allergen exposure, and the probiotic branded LGG to help support the strength of the intestinal barrier and help support digestive health.

 DHA and ARA Fatty Acid Nutrients†

 † Studied in infants. ‡ When hereditary fructose intolerance is a concern.

 |(Normal Dilution)||Per 100 Calories (5 fl oz)||Per 100 grams Powder (480 Cal)|